 - (1) Magician: Power, desire, creation, manifestation, resourcefulness.

 One is an individual; the magician has the power of the mind, attraction, and creativity.
-Where does the manifestation begin, well at one?
-It is the first number to be defined, and the definition and formation have given to open thought.
+Where does the manifestation begin, well, at one?
+It is the first number to be defined, and the definition and formation have been given to open thought.

 - (2) High Priestess: Intuitive, unconscious, divine, feminine, scared knowledge.

-One usually attracts another, which then there are two.
+One usually attracts another, and then there are two.
 The balance represents two.
-It symbolized by the number two of the Major Arcana.
+It is symbolized by the number two of the Major Arcana.

-She balances opposites, the intuitive individual and the rational individual—also, the inner and outer and hidden and revealed.
+She balances opposites, the intuitive individual and the rational individual—the inner and outer and hidden and revealed.
 Unity also represents two.
-Two ones are trying to understand each other, like two people trying to learn and figure each other out.
+Two 1s are trying to understand each other, like two people trying to learn and figure each other out.

-Think of it as putting two heads together to develop ideas or launch a business.
-That is expiation, just like two people coming together to create a baby, which produces three.
+Think of it as combining two heads to develop ideas or launch a business.
+That is expiation, like two people coming together to create a baby, producing three.